Seniors Programs

 Matching

 Matching will be based on a number of factors.
 We consider the Senior and the volunteers’ personality, availability, and interests, hobbies and likes and dislikes.
 These factors will drive all matches.
 Whether you have 1 hour a week or 10 hours we have a senior who needs you.
+One-off opportunities and group/team initiatives are also offered through our volunteer program.
+Please inquire for more details.

 Training